 Whether you are creating an Advanced Alert or a simple Price Alert, you must save the alert before it can be run.
 This can be done by clicking the green “Save Alert” button.

-Extra users can save up to 10 alerts, and Pro users can save up to 100.
+Extra users can save up to 10 alerts, while Pro users can save up to 100.
 The number of alerts you have available will be displayed at the top of the Alert Workbench.

 When you first create a new alert, you can save it by clicking the “Save” icon (“Save As” for Advanced Alerts) in the Alert Management area or the green “Save Alert” button below.
-For Advanced Alerts, you will be prompted to enter a name for your alert, then click OK.
+For Advanced Alerts, you will be prompted to enter a name for your alert and, once you have done so, click “OK”.
 Alert names are automatically-generated for Price Alerts.

 To load a saved alert in the Alert Workbench later, click the “View Your Existing Alerts” dropdown menu in the Alert Management area and find your alert on the list.
-They are arranged alphabetically by alert name.
 You can tell which saved alert is loaded in the Alert Builder because the name of the currently-loaded alert will be displayed in this dropdown menu.

 Note: Make sure to save any changes to your current alert before switching to another one or creating a new one.